7 Platforms With Alternative Investments for Non-Accredited Investors

 - If your art appreciates and you want to realize returns, you can sell your shares to other Masterworks investors or wait until the team sells the painting for your proceeds to be distributed.

-If you're interested in investing in art on Masterworks but don't have $15,000, you can get special approval to invest smaller amounts (like $5,000–$10,000).
+Masterworks' stated minimum investment is $15,000, but I've seen instances online of investors getting special approval to invest smaller amounts (like $5,000–$10,000).
 It's worth making the introductory call.

 6. RealtyMogul: best for private REITs